ljhnick/ljhnick.github.io/_pages/about.md

 I interned at [Meta Reality Lab](https://about.facebook.com/realitylabs/), [Adobe Research](https://research.adobe.com/) and [Palo Alto Research Center (PARC)](https://www.parc.com/).
 I was also a visiting Ph.D. student at [University of Tokyo](https://www.u-tokyo.ac.jp/en/) working with [Dr. Takeo Igarashi](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/index.html).
 <!-- Prior to that, I received my Bachelor of Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/). -->

+📢 **I am actively seeking a full-time industrial position.** If you know of any opportunity, please feel free to reach out!